 Fold and Sew Sleeve Hems

-Repeat the hemming process on the sleeves, folding the raw edge twice for a neat finish.
+Repeat the hemming process on the sleeves.
+Pin the fabric in place, fold it up, and sew along the edge for a clean finish.

 - Ensure that the sleeve hem is straight and even before folding.